tinaxgao/web-module-project-intro-css/README.md

   - [x] Learn About the Park: `#5ED3EB`
   - [x] Get Involved: `#FFCD69`

-- [o] Change all font colors and styles according to design file
+- [x] Change all font colors and styles according to design file
-  - [ ] Yosemite Park Guide font is called Chelsea Market and can be found on [google fonts](https://fonts.google.com/specimen/Chelsea+Market)
+  - [x] Yosemite Park Guide font is called Chelsea Market and can be found on [google fonts](https://fonts.google.com/specimen/Chelsea+Market)
-  - [ ] All other text is Roboto Mono, also available on [google fonts](https://fonts.google.com/specimen/Roboto+Mono)
+  - [x] All other text is Roboto Mono, also available on [google fonts](https://fonts.google.com/specimen/Roboto+Mono)

 - [x] Color the background of the main text body with `#DDB9A3`
 - [x] Color the background of the footer with `#F9E7DC`